terrybro66/the-plan/README.md

 Players must rely on audio cues to navigate the maze.
 For example, a higher pitch may indicate proximity to the goal, while a change in rhythm may signal an approaching obstacle.
 The music not only adds atmosphere but also serves as an essential gameplay mechanic, helping players distinguish between correct and incorrect paths.
-Interactive Obstacles:

-The maze is filled with interactive obstacles such as laser traps, pits, and moving walls.
-These obstacles are synced with the music, requiring players to time their movements according to the rhythm and tempo of the soundtrack.
-Adaptive Difficulty:

-The game's difficulty adjusts dynamically based on the player's performance.
-The music becomes more complex and the maze more challenging as the player progresses, ensuring a constantly engaging experience.
 Detailed Implementation Plan:
 1. Game Environment Setup:
 Three.js will be used to create the 3D maze environment.
 The maze will be generated procedurally to offer a unique layout for each level, ensuring replayability.